Tharshananth/AgenticEthereumHackathonIndia/README.md

 📈 Impact For rural users, NGOs, and micro-investors, this is like having a DeFi advisor who:

-1.Understands intent
-2.Knows protocol behavior
-3.Protects against risk
-4.Easy conversational
-We don’t just simplify finance.
+Understands intent, Knows protocol behavior, Protects against risk, Easy conversational We don’t just simplify finance.
 We democratize it—with trust, clarity, and foresight.

 ---